Logo BusinessBecause - The business school voice

 But if you feel you need more structure and strategy, you can take a GMAT prep course.
 Prep course instructors will give you the tools and confidence to perform at your best on test day by helping you incorporate prep into your schedule and think about the questions in new ways.

-12. Do I need an MBA admissions consultant?
+8. Do I need an MBA admissions consultant?

 MBA admission consultants don’t have access to secret advice, and they cannot guarantee you acceptance, but they are experts who know how to maximize your chances of success.

-Although not every single applicant needs to work with an admissions consultant, it’s a surefire way to turn a good MBA application into a great one.
+Although not every applicant needs to work with an admissions consultant, it’s a surefire way to turn a good MBA application into a great one.

-13. Which questions should I avoid asking in an MBA interview?
+10. Which questions should I avoid asking in an MBA interview?

 Don’t say that you 'know so many alums that they’ve already answered my questions.'
 That can be interpreted as disregard for the interviewer’s expertise.
 Instead, mention something that you’ve already heard and ask for the interviewer’s opinion.

-Don’t ask, 'What did you dislike about the program?' or 'Where else did you apply?'
+If your interviewer is an alum, don’t ask, 'What did you dislike about the program?' or 'Where else did you apply?'
 That’s not a good impression to leave on the interviewer, who may think you’re looking into better options.

-Finally, don’t ask questions that betray your lack of research, such as 'Is an MBA worth it?' or 'What percent male/female was last year’s class?'
+Finally, don’t ask questions that betray your lack of research, such as 'Is an MBA worth it?' or 'What percent male/female was in last year’s class?'

-14. How do I handle curveball questions during my MBA interview?
+11. How do I handle curveball questions during my MBA interview?

 Also, keep your answers flexible when preparing for the interview.
 It will make it easier to bounce back if you’re surprised by a question.